AnmolGulati6/Transcribot/README.md

 1. Open the `Main.py` file.

-2. In the `filename` variable, either provide the name of your audio file as a command-line argument or manually assign the filename.
+2. Add your audio file to the same repository and run the script below.
+You can also test it with the given "testing.wav" audio file

 3. Run the script by executing the following command in your terminal: